tung/ruggrogue/book/auto-run.md

 This feature is known as *auto-running*.

 Auto-run is activated by holding the Shift key while pressing a movement key.
-There are three types of auto-running:
+There are three types of auto-run:

 1. *Resting in place*: Pressing Shift+Space will wait in place until the player is fully healed.
-2. *Straight auto-run*: Pressing Shift+direction in open space or against a wall will move in that direction until the space around the player changes.
+2. *Straight auto-run*: Pressing Shift+direction in open space or against a wall will move in a straight line until the open space or wall ends.
 3. *Corridor auto-run*: Pressing Shift+direction in a corridor will follow that corridor until it branches or opens up.

-Once auto-run starts the game will issue movement commands until interrupted by:
+Once auto-run starts the game will move the player until it's interrupted by:

 - the player pressing a key
 - a monster appearing in the player's field of view